 What defences can be raised?

 A number of defences may apply in defamation proceedings.
 These include: 'truth', ‘honest opinion’, ‘publication on a matter of public interest’, ‘absolute privilege’, and ‘qualified privilege’.
+We will advise you on the applicability of any defences in consultation.

 What is the 'presumption of falsity'?